brunopc-net/Cerberus/readme.md

 True, if I use a personal Google Drive to sync encrypted version of my documents, I would tackle all the privacy risks mentioned above.

 However, there's this other thing.
 I hate being locked in gradually with one company.
 Even my financial accounts are all separated (checking account, mortgage, investments...).
 I always refused to buy Apple products to avoid getting locked in their ecosystem.
-Then I bought my first Android phone.
+Then I bought my first Android phone and started using Google apps.
 Ironically, I started to be locked in as much as I would with Apple.
 The only difference was it was more on the software side.

 I decided years ago to free myself of any big tech giant.
 They represent a risk to my individual freedom as well as the risk they pose on our digital collective freedom.